IgorDeepakM/SpacePony/README.md

       _ta2.beh(nc2) // Yes, you can send that nhb class all you want, over and over again.
 Have fun.
     ```

+### Added CTFE (Compile Time Function Execution)

+* Added CTFE to the pony compiler.
+Currently it is only supported using a `comptime expression end` statement.
+The compile time evaluation is mandatory inside this expression and a failure to evaluate the expression at compile time will result that the compilation fails.
+This corresponds to `consteval` in C++

+* The CTFE implementation is currently in its early stages and not all expressions and types are supported yet.

+* The CTFE has taken some ideas and code from (https://github.com/lukecheeseman/ponyta) but most of the implementation is completely new.
+The `#postexpr` in ponyta will not be used at all and the `#` character can be used for future purposes instead.

+* It is possible to go really far with CTFE and the goal is to support as many expressions and types as possible.
+CTFE will be added to more places than only `comptime expression end`.
+It is also possible for the CTFE to try evaulating at key places in the code.
+In the D language it is possible load files at compile time using `import("file.txt")` which can be used together with CTFE and similar functionality should be added to SpacePony as well.

 ## Future directions

 ### Short term